 Forest School sessions

 During a Forest School session the children are outside for just over an hour each week.
-When arriving at the designated site the children will sit down at ‘base camp’.
-Here the activities for the session will be explained and the children will be able to choose their own activities.
+When arriving at the designated site the children sit down at ‘base camp’.
+Here the children are reminded of the Forest School rules, the activities for the session are explained and the children can choose their own activities.
 Children may enjoy such experiences as:

 - Hunting for minibeasts

 - Building dens